Skip to main content

 Show answer

-The present value $P$ is the amount you must invest today to grow to $A$ in $n$ periods.
-Rearranging,
+The present value PP is the amount you must invest today to grow to a target AA in nn periods.
+Rearranging the compound interest formula,

 Show answer